na-na-hi/renget/archive/cpu-lora.md

 - Using `--no-checkpointing` (instead of the default `--use-checkpointing`), increased to RAM to 16.7 GB, but decreased the time to 45 minutes.
 - Increasing the Rank (`--lora-r 16` & matching all other ranks) increases the RAM to 9.1 GB

 TODO: I need to figure out a better format for the above table & extra tests so it can accommodate more inputs.
 There are many options that affect RAM, and execution time, and if I try to add them all to that table, it's going to become very wide.
+I am also currently automating this data collection.

 I was unable to load any 34B and 70B models, but I think it's due to the model formatting.
 They require more RAM than I have anyway.